 Street sweeping and storm drain cleaning are annual practices that must be tracked and reported each year to receive credit.
 The CBP recommended updates to acceptable street sweeping methods and the removal rates for nutrients and sediments, as described in the 2016 report Recommendations of the Expert Panel to Define Removal Rates for Street and Storm Drain Cleaning Practices (2016 Street Sweeping Report).
 The expert panel developed these estimates using the Source Loading and Management Model for Windows (WinSLAMM).
 The mass loading method is no longer an acceptable method to calculate pollution reduction.
 The previous estimated rates were dependent on a strict twice-monthly frequency, whereas the updated load reduction credits allow greater flexibility because MS4 jurisdictions may choose from a range of sweeping schedules listed in Table 6.
 MS4 jurisdictions may generate credits by sweeping municipal and commercial parking lots when using advanced street sweeping technology (i.e., vacuum assisted sweepers and regenerative air sweepers).
 Mechanical sweeping of parking lots may not be used for credit because of the low amount of pollutants estimated to be collected.
-Credit will not be given for sweeping roads or parking lots without curbs and gutters.

 MS4 jurisdictions must enter information into the MS4 Geodatabase on schedule, locations, and sweeper technology.
 Additionally, MS4 jurisdictions must retain documentation as proof of sweeping activities to receive credit.
 Documentation may include a sweeping summary table, copies of receipts or contracts if sweeping is conducted by a contractor, or sweeper equipment maintenance records.
 This information must be made available to the Department upon request.
 The EIA credit for street sweeping is based on the annual number of miles swept averaged over the span of the 5 year permit term.
-Table 6 provides the nutrient and sediment load reductions and EIAf values for different street sweeping options.
+Table 6 provides the nutrient and sediment load reductions and EIA_f values for different street sweeping options.